Measurement Component

 if self.settings["save_h5"]:

-# make sure to close the data file
+# Make sure to close the data file

 self.h5file.close()